 In terms of activities, all three of the Beaches resorts offer a good choice of watersports and land activities but there is some small variations:

 Beaches Turks and Caicos is the biggest resort by far.
-It has more than 750 rooms across four 'Villages' compared to somewhere around 220 rooms at Beaches Ochos Rios and about 180 at Beaches Negril.
+It has more than 750 rooms across four 'Villages' compared to somewhere around 220 rooms at Beaches Ochos Rios and about 180 rooms at Beaches Negril.
 In case it helps you understand the scale, a typical Center Parcs in the UK has about 800 lodges.

 Because it is so much bigger, it's no surprise that Beaches Turks and Caicos has more swimming pools and restaurants than the other two resorts.
 However, you'll obviously be sharing them with many more people.